harbourlab/SparK/README.md

 # SparK - Publication quality NGS data plotting (Version 2.5)

-Update 2.5.1 coming in the next two days fixing some minor spacing alignment between the overlap function and the chromosomal location being plotted!

 Please cite our article in bioRxiv: https://www.biorxiv.org/content/10.1101/845529v1.full Feature requests are welcome!
 For help, bug reports, and to request features contact Stefan.Kurtenbach@me.com or start an issue here on GitHub.